 Am I eligible to apply for this grant if I am just in the beginning stages of my farm?
 Do I have to have livestock currently or can I apply with the plans that I am working on?

-The legislation states “to be eligible for the grant under this section, a livestock producer must raise livestock within Minnesota’s wolf range or on property determined by the commissioner to be affected by wolf-livestock conflicts.”
+Past grants have required that to be eligible, a livestock producer must raise livestock within Minnesota’s wolf range or on property determined by the commissioner to be affected by wolf-livestock conflicts.
 An important scoring criteria that will be used by a panel reviewing these proposals will be the past impact of wolves on livestock owned by the applicant.
 So, while you are free to apply you will be at a competitive disadvantage to any livestock producer who has experienced past losses.

 Am I eligible to apply for this grant if I am not clearly located in Minnesota wolf range?
 Wolves have been reported in my area.